sggl13/world_tunes/README.md

 ## Project Structure

-- `lib/core`: Contains the core logic of the application, including providers, services, models, enums, and utilities.
+- `lib/core`: Contains the core logic of the application, including providers, services, models, enums, routing, and utilities.
 - `lib/ui`: Contains the UI components of the application, including screens, views, and widgets.
-- `lib/routing`: Contains the routing configuration for the application.

 ## Setup Instructions